Did you know that 30% of all searches are conducted without a screen?

 Voice-assistive devices include:

-But in addition to this difference, the way these searches are performed and the devices used add a layer of intricacy that can be tricky for marketers looking to come out as the number one search result for these queries.
+Voice search differs from the traditional search for obvious reasons: it is a verbal act rather than a written one.
+In addition to this distinction, the way voice searches are conducted and the devices used add a level of complication that can be difficult for marketers attempting to rank first in search results for these queries.

-That means that the marketing and SEO approach needs to be different than traditional techniques.
+Often, searches performed using smart devices are long, ending in questions instead of single keywords.
+That means the marketing and SEO approach must be different from traditional techniques.

 But how did we get here?